QuickSpot/walter-documentation/walter-modem/micropython/reference/coap.md

 ### `WalterModemCoapReqResp`

-Indicator whether a ring is a request from or response from a CoAP seever.
+Indicator whether a ring is a request or response from a CoAP seever.

 > **REQUEST** = `0`
 > A CoAP request message.